Kowa Pharmaceutical Europe Co. Ltd. here after referenced as ‘the Company’.

-This notice explains how information about you is used.
+This notice explains how information about you is processed and stored.

-By post: Data Protection Officer, Kowa Research Europe Limited, 105 Wharfedale Road, Winnersh Triangle, Wokingham, Berkshire, RG41 5RB.
+By post: GDPR Compliance Responsible Person, Kowa Pharmaceutical Europe Co.
+Ltd, 105 Wharfedale Road, Winnersh Triangle, Wokingham, Berkshire, RG41 5RB.

 The information we gather

-The Companies gather certain information about you.
+The Company gather's certain information about you.
 When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom), and the Data Protection Act 2018 and we are responsible for that personal information for the purposes of those laws.
 Information about you is also used by our affiliated entities and group companies, including Kowa Company Limited, Kowa Pharmaceutical Europe AG, Kowa Holdings Europe AG, Kowa Pharmaceutical Europe Co.
-Ltd. German Branch and Kowa Pharmaceutical Europe GmbH (our ‘group companies’).
+Ltd. German Branch, Kowa Pharmaceutical Europe GmbH, Kowa Research Institute Inc., Kowa Pharmaceuticals America Inc. (our ‘group companies’).

-In this notice, references to ‘we’ or ‘us’ means the Companies and our group companies.
+In this notice, references to ‘we’ or ‘us’ means the Company and our group companies.

 Information that we gather about you may include without limitation your name and contact details.

 The provision of information by you is entirely voluntary and will only be used in accordance with our data protection policies.

 We may also obtain information about you from third parties, such as our group companies, service providers and agents.